yoprogram/simple_shell/README.md

-# ALX Simple Shell Team Project
+# ALX Simple Shell Team Projec

 > This is an ALX collaboration project on Shell.
-We were tasked to create a simple shell that mimics the Bash shell.
 Our shell shall be called **hsh**

 ## Project was completed using